netops2devops/netops2devops.github.io/content/posts/cilium-nat64.md

 Before we get to the real meat and potatoes we need to do some prep work.

-- Create a VM for the NAT46x64Gateway - I am using Ubuntu 22.04LTS with kernel version 5.15.0-138-generic in my setup.
+- Create a VM for the NAT46x64Gateway - I am using Ubuntu 24.04.03 LTS with kernel version 6.8.0-83-generic
 - [Install Docker](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) on the VM
 - Configure networking - A `NAT46x64Gateway` must be dual stacked as it acts as a bridge between IPv4 and IPv6 networks.
 Here's an example netplan config I am using.